Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 > \- To enforce this, the write access conditions for the Platform
 > binding data object must be set accordingly.

-  - Secure binding (using the Platform binding shared secret) and usage restriction using the Monotonic counters enables additional usage restriction for the critical asset (e.g. RSA keys, AES keys and shared secrets) if assets are not intended to use extremely.
+  - Secured binding (using the Platform binding shared secret) and usage restriction using the Monotonic counters enables additional usage restriction for the critical asset (e.g. RSA keys, AES keys and shared secrets) if assets are not intended to use extremely.